pascalyiou/Weather_Regimes/README.md

 The script is used to define the weather regimes.
 This is done with multiple kmeans classifications, on which an additional classification is done with a mixture model.
 This identifies the most probable classification.
 It is preferrably applied on a long dataset (e.g. control or historical simulation).

 The script takes inputs in the following order:
-- the path to a netcdf files used to define the weather regimes.
+- The path to a netcdf files used to define the weather regimes.
-- the season for which the weather regimes are defined.
-Available choices are: JJA, SON, DJF, MAM, SONDJF, JJAS or NDJFAM
+- The season for which the weather regimes are defined.
+Available choices are: JJA, SON, DJF, MAM, SONDJF, JJAS or NDJFAM.
-- name of the variable to read from the netcdf.
+- The name of the variable to read from the netcdf.
 The variable should be a 2d field.
-- the number of weather regimes
+- The number of weather regimes to define.
-- the output file name.
+- The output file name.

 The script returns a .Rdata file containing the following variables:
-- `dat.class`, results of the function classnorm
+- `dat.class`, results of the function classnorm.
-- `pc.dat`, results of the principal component analysis
+- `pc.dat`, results of the principal component analysis.
-- `nreg`, number of regimes
+- `nreg`, number of regimes.
-- `fname`, name of the input netcdf file
+- `fname`, name of the input netcdf file.
-- `seas`, the season,
+- `seas`, the season.
-- `varname`, the variable name
+- `varname`, the variable name.

 ### classif_IPSL.R